mdinger/rfcs/0000-try-catch-blocks.md

 # Summary

-Most modern languages implement an exception system, which is a practical mechanism to the developper, but at the same time very likely to compromise safety, and is not acceptable in Rust's standards.
+Most modern languages implement an exception system, which is a practical mechanism to the developer, but at the same time very likely to compromise safety, and is not acceptable in Rust's standards.

 The main concept here would be to reproduce try/catch blocks constructs without any exception approach, based on the current `std::Result<T, E>` paradigm.
 It would provide lots of benefits in practice, and could be done with some compiler magic.

 # Motivation

-While Rust's was designed with a non-negociable safety requirements,  the absence of an exception system has resulted with a massive use of `std::Result<T, E>`, returned by any function introducing a possibility to fail.
+While Rust's was designed with a non-negotiable safety requirements,  the absence of an exception system has resulted with a massive use of `std::Result<T, E>`, returned by any function introducing a possibility to fail.

 The introduction of the try! macro did provide in some case improvements, but its requirements don't make it usable in most contexts. (in the context of different Error types)

-This leads in practice to an massive amount of code, requiring to implement a behavior for each possible for each function call returning a Result, and greatly increases verbosity of the code produced.
+This leads in practice to a massive amount of code, requires a behavior be implemented for each possible function call returning a Result, and greatly increases verbosity of the code produced.

 # Detailed design

-A try/catch block in Rust would basically adopt the traditionnal syntax, with a try, catch and throw keywords.
+A try/catch block in Rust would basically adopt the traditional syntax, with a try, catch and throw keywords.

 Here is a simple use case: